fenrisis/quiz_project3/README.md

     Users receive a final score and a pass/fail indication based on the set passing score for the quiz.
     The score calculation and result analysis components add complexity to the project, involving data processing and generating comprehensive feedback for users.

--Overall, our Quiz Application stands out in terms of distinctiveness and complexity due to its customizable quizzes, user authentication and authorization features, dynamic quiz interface, timer functionality, and score calculation with result analysis.
+-Overall,  Quiz Application stands out in terms of distinctiveness and complexity due to its customizable quizzes, user authentication and authorization features, dynamic quiz interface, timer functionality, and score calculation with result analysis.
 These aspects combine to create a rich and engaging user experience, setting it apart from simpler and generic quiz applications.

 ## Usage
 - Register a new account or log in to an existing account.